pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigrationTo1.11.md

   return .none
 ```

-If you only ever mutate shared state from a reducer, then this is completely fine to do.
-However,
+And if you only ever mutate shared state from a reducer, then this is completely fine to do.
-because shared values are secretly references (that is how data is shared), it is possible to mutate
+However, because shared values are secretly references (that is how data is shared), it is possible
-shared values from effects, which means concurrently:
+to mutate shared values from effects, which means concurrently.
+And prior to 1.11, it was possible
+to do this directly:

 ```swift
 case .delayedIncrementButtonTapped: